SpaceUY/aispace-chapter/index.md

 ## Why Do We Need This?

 Great question!
-Consistency is key to our success in the AI world.
-By following these guidelines, we can:
+Consistency is key to our success in the AI as company.
+By following these guidelines, we could:

 - **Collaborate Smoothly**: Consistent code and processes make it easier to work on each other's AI models and pipelines.
 - **Ensure Model Quality**: Well-structured code and documentation improve reproducibility, debugging, and scalability of AI systems.